Paroxysmal Nocturnal Hemoglobinuria (PNH)

-Paroxysmal nocturnal hemoglobinuria (PNH) is a rare, chronic, life-threatening blood disease that is associated with abnormally low (below normal) hemoglobin levels.
+Paroxysmal nocturnal hemoglobinuria (PNH) is an acquired, rare, chronic, and potentially life-threatening blood disease that is associated with persistently low (below normal) hemoglobin levels, thrombosis, and debilitating symptoms.
 PNH can appear at any age and in any race or gender, and is most often diagnosed in people in their early 30s.1,2

-In PNH, blood cells lack complement regulatory proteins, so the body recognizes these healthy red blood cells as damaged.1 This leads to uncontrolled activation of the complement cascade, initiated at C3, and results in the destruction of oxygen-carrying red blood cells through a process called hemolysis.3 The complement cascade is a part of the immune system that is responsible for recognizing and eliminating pathogens and damaged cells in the blood.
+In PNH, blood cells lack complement regulatory proteins, so the body recognizes these healthy red blood cells as damaged.1 This leads to uncontrolled activation of the complement cascade, initiated at C3, and results in the destruction of oxygen-carrying red blood cells (hemolysis).3 Hemolysis occurs in PNH through two mechanisms: intravascular hemolysis (IVH), which occurs inside blood vessels, and extravascular hemolysis (EVH), which occurs in the liver and spleen.

 C5 inhibitors have improved patient survival by addressing IVH, yet despite this, many people with PNH continue to experience ongoing hemolysis and persistently low hemoglobin.
 According to a retrospective and a cross-sectional study of patients treated with C5 inhibitors, at least 72% had persistently low hemoglobin4,5 and at least 36% required one or more transfusions a year.4

 We created a website specifically for the PNH community, full of information and resources to help better explain and manage life with the disease.